Q I heard that Western medicine doesn't really have much they can do. Is Korean traditional medicine effective for olfactory disorders?

-A Conventional medicine uses steroids, antivirals and other agents depending on the cause, but established drug therapies for chronic smell disorders are limited.
-Korean medicine approaches the problem by improving the environment for mucosal regeneration and promoting blood flow in the nasal cavity to support nerve recovery.
-In particular, when an underlying qi deficiency (giheo) is present, as in post-COVID conditions, qi-tonifying (bogi) plus passage-opening (tonggyu) prescriptions can be helpful.
+A While Western medicine uses steroids and antivirals depending on the cause, established drug therapies for chronic olfactory disorders are limited.
+Korean traditional medicine approaches treatment by improving the mucosal regeneration environment and promoting blood circulation in the nasal cavity to aid nerve recovery.
+In particular, prescriptions that tonify Qi and open the orifices are helpful when a state of Qi deficiency is present, such as in the aftereffects of COVID-19.

 Detailed Answer

-For chronic smell disorders, Western medicine sometimes uses oral steroids, but these carry concerns about side effects, and approved drugs for post-viral smell loss are limited.
-Amid this unmet need, zinc supplements, omega-3, and olfactory training are tried as adjunctive measures.
+In Western medicine, oral steroids are used to some extent for chronic olfactory disorders, but there are concerns about side effects, and approved drugs for viral olfactory disorders are limited.
+Amidst these unmet needs, zinc supplements, Omega-3s, and olfactory training are attempted as supplementary measures.

 Related FAQs